2.1. Build a Demo ParallelCluster#

 After 5-10 minutes, you see the following status: “clusterStatus”: “CREATE_COMPLETE”

-While the cluster has been created, only the t2.micro head node is running.
-Before any jobs can be submitted to the slurm queue, the compute nodes need to be started.
+While the cluster has been created, only the c7g.large head node is running.
+Before any jobs can be submitted to the slurm queue, the compute node status needs to be checked.

 Note